RSEAA/equersa/index.md

 We recognise that we may not be fully aware of all individual needs, and we may not be doing enough to address specific circumstances.

-We follow the principals created by [Practical Diversity and Inclusion](https://www.practicaldiversity.org/) , and underpin that in as many processes as we can.
+We follow the principals created by [Practical Diversity and Inclusion](https://www.practicaldiversity.org/), and underpin that in as many processes as we can.

+We do this by creating safe spaces, creating opportunities, and breaking down barriers through shared power.